| Digital cameras save images as a file format so

 in the camera's memory.
 Or, a lower resolution format may be used because the

 image will be used for Web work, which does not require higher resolution.
+The purpose of compression formats created by

 digital cameras is to reduce the size of the image file in order to allow more